PetropoulakisPanagiotis/cryptocurrencyRecommendation/README.md

 1. Recommend to user j new Bitcoins using [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search) techniques to find their nearest neighbors based on the Ui vectors.
 2. Perform clustering on users' Ui vectors.
 Recommend to user j new Bitcoins using his nearest neighbors that reside in the same cluster.
 3. Perform clustering on tweets using their TFIDF representation.
 Each cluster "forms" a pseudo-user with a new Ui sentiment vector.
 Recommend to user j new Bitcoins using [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search) techniques to find their nearest neighbors based on the new Ui vectors of the pseudo-users.
 4. Perform clustering on tweets using their TFIDF representation.
 Each cluster "forms" a pseudo-user with a new Ui sentiment vector.
-After that, perform clustering on pseudo-users Ui vectors.
+After that, perform clustering on pseudo-users' Ui vectors.
 Recommend to user j new Bitcoins using his nearest neighbors that reside in the same(previous) cluster.

 ## Installation
 Clone this repository to your local machine: